justchokingaround/ani-sync/README.md

 </p>

 A cli to watch anime together with syncplay.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).
+Most of the code is from ani-cli.

 <h1 align="center">
 	Showcase